Trump comments on Curry, NFL protests anger athletes

 James also released a video Saturday, saying Trump has tried to divide the country.
 "He's now using sports as the platform to try to divide us," James said.
 "We all know how much sports brings us together. ...
 It's not something I can be quiet about."

-The Warriors said that when they go to Washington this season they will instead "celebrate equality, diversity and inclusion - the values that we embrace as an organization."
-General manager Bob Myers said he was surprised by the invitation being pulled, and NBA Commissioner Adam Silver said he was disappointed that the Warriors won't be at the White House.
+Warriors general manager Bob Myers said he was surprised by the invitation being pulled, and NBA Commissioner Adam Silver said he was disappointed that the Warriors won't be at the White House.

 "The White House visit should be something that is celebrated," Myers said.
 "So we want to go to Washington, D.C., and do something to commemorate kind of who we are as an organization, what we feel, what we represent and at the same time spend our energy on that.
 Instead of looking backward, we want to look forward."